-Whereas, as an example, the OACAC Foster Grandparent Program (FGP) funded through the Corporation for National and Community Services (CNCS) in OACAC's ten county area and four other counties had over 60 Foster Grandparents who served in 43 volunteer stations for a total of 62,550 hours and helped 429 children improve reading and math skills with limited funding and staff in the 2015-2016 program year.
+Whereas, as an example, the OACAC Foster Grandparent Program (FGP) funded through the Corporation for National and Community Services (CNCS) in OACAC's ten county area and four other counties had over 60 Foster Grandparents who served in 43 volunteer stations for a total of 62,550 hours and helped 429 children improve reading and math skills with limited funding and staff in the 2016-2017 program year.

-Whereas, as an example, the OACAC Weatherization Assistance Program (WAP) funded by the federal Department of Energy through the Missouri Department of Economic Development Division of Energy and LIHEAP provided free Weatherization services to improve energy efficiency, affordability, health and safety living conditions for 197 eligible low-income residents with primarily DOE funds and with LIHEAP funds that were transferred to the Weatherization Program in Missouri, providing an additional source of revenue to weatherize homes.
+Whereas, as an example, the OACAC Weatherization Assistance Program (WAP) funded by the Federal Department of Energy through the Missouri Department of Economic Development/Division of Energy and Low Income Home Energy Assistance Program (LIHEAP) provided free Weatherization services to improve energy efficiency, affordability, health and safety living conditions for 156 eligible low-income residents primarily with DOE funds and with LIHEAP funds that were transferred to the Weatherization Program in Missouri, providing an additional source of revenue to weatherize homes, along with other funding sources in the 2016-17 program year.

-Whereas, as an example, the OACAC LIHEAP Program (both Energy Assistance and Energy Crisis), not an entitlement program, funded by DHHS through the Missouri Department of Social Services, Family Support Division allowed OACAC to provide services for 23,337 income eligible households in the 2015-2016 year designed to address energy crises and target vulnerable low-income populations.
+Whereas, as an example, the OACAC LIHEAP Program (both Energy Assistance and Energy Crisis), not an entitlement program, funded by DHHS through the Missouri Department of Social Services, Family Support Division allowed OACAC to provide services for 22,840 income eligible households in the 2016-2017 year designed to address energy crises and target vulnerable low-income populations.

-Whereas, as an example, the OACAC Community Services Block Grant Program (CSBG) funded by DHHS through the Missouri Department of Social Services, Family Support Division operates ten Neighborhood/Community Centers in its ten county area which are the first point of
+Whereas, as an example, the OACAC Community Services Block Grant Program (CSBG), funded by DHHS through the Missouri Department of Social Services, Family Support Division operates ten Neighborhood/Community Centers in its ten county area which are the first point of contact for people seeking assistance in a variety of income eligible programs and activities including Life Skills classes, Back to School Fairs, Commodity Food, the OACAC Reality Enrichment and Life Lessons (REALL) Program, the Vocational Opportunities Inspiring Children In Elementary (VOICE) Experience and allowed OACAC to assist 3,610 families and 8,079 household members with a variety of services and referrals to other OACAC and related agency programs during the 2016-2017 program year.